WeileiZeng/hybrid-viterbi-decoder/README.md

 # hybrid-viterbi-decoder
 This  project implement a hybrid viterbi decoder, which is able to decode a data syndrome code with both qubit error and syndrome error.
 Theoretically any code is decodable.
-To optimize the complexity, the parity check matrix need to be permuted into a "strip" form, with bandheight less than 12.
+To optimize the complexity, the parity check matrix need to be permuted into a "strip" form, with bandheight less than 12, for simulation in hours.

 Author: Weilei Zeng  updated: Feb 2019  dated: Summer 2018